OG-Testing-user/ogcraft-site/docs/Wiki/Player Warp Rules.md

 2. **Spawner Requirement**
    - You must provide access to a minimum of **10** spawners (can span multiple grinder setups) so the public can grind mobs at 10 spawners’ worth.
-   - If your farm does not utalize spawners it must provide comprable rates to the spawner minimum.
+   - If your farm does not utilize spawners it must provide comparable rates to the spawner minimum.

 ---